 Those efficiency gains let Sun Country keep prices competitive while improving the quality of its service.
 Apollo also brought stricter financial oversight and performance tracking.
 The airline started using data-driven methods to evaluate route profitability and plan capacity.
 That analytical approach helped Sun Country react faster to shifts in demand and make smarter decisions about where to fly and how often.

-Financial Performance of Sun Country Airlines under Apollo Global Management
+Financial Performance of Sun Country Airlines Under Apollo

 Apollo’s capital infusion allowed Sun Country to modernize its fleet and grow its route network without piling on excessive debt.
 Revenue climbed as passenger numbers and load factors improved.
 The airline also launched its cargo segment, which provided a steady income source separate from passenger travel.

 On the cost side, Sun Country renegotiated supplier contracts and streamlined operations to bring down expenses.
 The combination of growing revenue and tighter cost controls put the airline in a strong financial position.
-By 2025, Sun Country had exceeded $1 billion in annual revenue for two consecutive years and had reported 13 straight quarters of profitability.
+By 2025, Sun Country had exceeded $1 billion in annual revenue and reported multiple consecutive quarters of profitability.

 Sun Country Airlines’ Expansion and Growth Strategies